Hetav01/InterviewPrepper/frontend/src/utils/LOADING_SYSTEM_README.md

 ## Overview

-The loading system provides a consistent, performant loading experience across all pages of the IntrVw application.
+The loading system provides a consistent, performant loading experience across all pages of the IntrVu application.
 It includes multiple loading screen types optimized for different use cases.

 ## Components